themantho/brainageR/README.md

 ### dcm2bids folder

 1. **Activate environment**: 'submit_dcm2bids.sh' calls the bashrc and config files in the software directory.
-2. loads the HPC modules and software paths and activates the conda envrionment.
-The 'config' file includes user-defined paths and variables.
-The project paths will auto-populate with the user-defined variables.
+Follow Step 2 to update the config file.

-3. **DICOM-BIDS conversion**: The `submit_dcm2bids.sh` script submits a job array by calling 'run_dcm2bids.sh' to convert the raw T1 images to BIDS for each subject.
-You can skip this step, if your data is already in BIDS format.
+2. **DICOM-BIDS conversion**: The `submit_dcm2bids.sh` script submits a job array by calling 'run_dcm2bids.sh' to convert the raw T1 images to BIDS for each subject. 'run_dcm2bids.sh' uses the BIDS config file in the bids_config subdirectory to organize the DICOM files.

-4. **Brain age calculation**: The 'slurm_submit_brainageR.sh' script submits a job array by calling 'run_brainageR.sh' to calculate brain age for each subject.

 ## Step 1: Setup environment